Shampoo Dilution Guide

 How do you easily mix shampoo at the right dilution rate?

-You can also buy dilution bottles.
+You can buy dilution bottles to make the dilution process easy and straightforward.
 Most list all the common dilution rates on the side and you just fill to the line to match the dilution rate you want.
 Some you add shampoo to the correct level first, then top up with water, others you put the water in first then top up with shampoo.
 There's no 'right and wrong' with what's best, but the method of adding water first can avoid shampoo bubbling up (versus adding shampoo first, then adding water).

 Does mixing with warm or cold water matter?